-A three line of defense system is in place for the management of enterprise risks as follows:
+A three line of defence system is in place for the management of enterprise risks as follows:

-(i) Oversight function by the Board of Directors and Executive Management and the primary responsibility of the business lines and process owners within the group for establishing an appropriate risk and control environment in order to align risk management with business objectives.

-(ii) Independent control function over the business processes and related risks to ensure that the business and process owners operate within defined appetite and approved policies and procedures.
+- (i) Oversight function by the Board of Directors and executive management and the primary responsibility of the business lines and process owners within the Group for establishing an appropriate risk and control environment in order to align risk management with business objectives. - (ii) Independent control function over the business processes and related risks to ensure that the business and process owners operate within defined appetite and approved policies and procedures.
 It is provided by functions such as risk management, internal control, compliance, and finance.
-These departments develop policies and procedures, risk management processes and controls, monitor and report on risks accordingly for prompt decision making.

-(iii) Independent assurance to the Board of Directors on the effective implementation of the risk management framework and validates the risk measurement processes.
-There are two complementary parts to this - the internal and external audit
+These departments develop policies and procedures, risk management processes and controls, monitor and report on risks accordingly for prompt decision making. - (iii) Independent assurance to the Board of Directors on the effective implementation of the risk management framework and validation of the risk measurement processes.
+There are two complementary parts to this the internal and external audit.

-Details of the Group's Three Line Defense Mechanism is described below:
+Details of the Group's three lines of defence mechanism are described below: